 Funding will be released when they enrol at the University.
-The Maintenance Loan is paid in three instalments, at the start of each academic term.
-If they haven’t already done so, we recommend that your son or daughter applies for their student finance as soon as possible to ensure their application is processed in time for the start of term.
+The Maintenance Loan is paid in three instalments at the start of each academic term.
+If they haven’t already done so, we recommend that they apply for their student finance as soon as possible to ensure their application is processed in time for the start of term.

-If my son or daughter chooses to defer their year of entry, what happens to their student finance application?
+If they choose to defer their year of entry, what happens to their student finance application?

 Funding is only released to students who enrol at the University.
-If your son or daughter decides to not enrol, the funding would not be paid out, and their student finance application would need to be cancelled.
-For undergraduate courses, you apply for funding on a year-by-year basis – meaning they would need to reapply for funding for the 21/22 academic year.
+If your young person decides not to enrol, the funding would not be paid out, and their student finance application would need to be cancelled.
+For undergraduate courses, you apply for funding on a year-by-year basis – meaning they would need to reapply for funding for the next academic year.

-How much financial support do I need to provide to my son or daughter?
+How much financial support do I need to provide?

 This will vary for each student and depends on what works best for you as a family.
-As a starting point, use the Student Finance Calculator to see how much maintenance loan your son or daughter is entitled to, based on your household income, and calculate the difference between the maximum amount (£9,203).
+As a starting point, use the Student Finance Calculator to see how much maintenance loan they are entitled to, based on your household income, and calculate the difference between the maximum amount (£9,706).
 Are you able to make up some of the difference?
-If not, your child might want to think about working part-time to support themselves financially – our Employability team can help your son or daughter to find paid work.
+If not, they might want to think about working part-time to support themselves financially – our Employability team can help them to find paid work.

-Is it best so supplement their living costs or pay for accommodation?
+Is it best to supplement their living costs or pay for accommodation?

 Many parents choose to put money towards accommodation, so they know that essential cost is taken care of.
 However, it can be good for students to understand the cost of accommodation, so that they are aware of rent and living costs that they may incur after university.
-Whatever you decide, we recommend that you discuss it with your son or daughter so that they understand what you are willing to contribute and what costs they need to manage themselves.
+Whatever you decide, we recommend that you discuss it with your young person so that they understand what you are willing to contribute and what costs they need to manage themselves.

-Creating a budget plan with your son or daughter is a good way for them to manage their spending and understand their living costs.
+Creating a budget plan together is a good way for them to manage their spending and understand their living costs.

 There are a few easy ways for students to cut costs, such as cooking rather than ordering takeaways, taking lunch to uni rather than buying food on campus and taking cash on a night out rather than spending on a card.

-What can I do if my income decreases whilst my son or daughter is at university?
+What can I do if my income decreases while my young person is at university?

-If your income drops by 15% or more, you can request a current year income assessment through Student Finance England, which may result in an increase of your son or daughter’s maintenance loan.
-Our Student Financial Support team are also here to help if your son or daughter needs any support or advice.
+If your income drops by 15% or more, you can request a current year income assessment through Student Finance England, which may result in an increase of their maintenance loan.
+Our Student Financial Support team are also here to help if they need any support or advice.

 How can I contact the Student Financial Support Service?